Reasoning mode in Gemma 4: how to enable, when needed, and how much it costs — 2026

 Technically, reasoning in Gemma 4 is implemented through a special token <|think|> in the system prompt.
 When the model sees this token, it activates the reasoning mode and generates an internal monologue of up to 4000+ tokens before the final answer.

 These 4000 tokens are not just "extra text."
 It's a separate pass through the task: the model formulates the problem in its own words, breaks it down into sub-tasks, builds a plan, checks if the plan is logical, and only then starts generating the final answer.
-If it detects contradictions during thinking, it corrects itself before you even see a word of the answer.
+If it detects contradictions during thinking, it corrects itself before you even see a single word of the response.

 Important detail: via Ollama, the <|think|> token is inserted automatically – you don't need to configure anything.
 This differs from some other models where thinking needs to be explicitly activated via a system prompt or API parameters.